Stellar cusp and warm dust at the heart of NGC1068: A reddened stellar cusp ?

-Note that this value would be more than twice the one derived by \cite{Burtscher16} and \cite{Burtscher15} who estimate $A_{v} = 24.6$.
-If our model is correct, the need for some extra extinction arising in the so-called torus would not be required, and the dusty cusp would have to be even truncated at a radius of several pc or, another way to tell it, the torus would be just the tip of the dusty cusp.
-On the other hand, \cite{Grosset18} using their Monte-carlo radiative transfer code {\it Montagn} \citep{Grosset2016sf2a} to interpret AO-assisted near-IR polarisation measurements \citep{Gratadour2015}, estimate a minimum optical depth of 20 at K to the central engine (see also next section).
+This value would be close to twice the one derived by \cite{Burtscher16} and \cite{Burtscher15} who estimate $A_{v} = 24.6$.
+If our model is correct, the need for some extra extinction arising in the so-called torus would not be required, and the dusty cusp would have to be even truncated at a radius of several pc or, another way to tell it, the torus could be identified with the tip of the dusty cusp.
+On the other hand, \cite{Grosset18} using their Monte-carlo radiative transfer code {\it Montagn} \citep{Grosset2016sf2a} to interpret AO-assisted near-IR polarisation measurements \citep{Gratadour2015}, estimate a minimum optical depth of 20 at K$_{s}$-band to the CE (see also next section).
 In that case, the dusty cusp we suppose here would not be sufficient to explain the most central extinction, and a torus-like extra structure is still needed.
-It is also possible that dichroism is involved too in the polarisation seen at the centre, in which case a lower extinction would be required (Grosset, private discussion).
-For all cases requiring a torus-like structure, one can suppose that there is a continuity between the dusty cusp and this structure, with for instance, some change in the exponent of the cusp which becomes steeper when reaching the pc scale.
+Nevertheless, it is also possible that dichroism is involved too in the polarisation seen at the centre, in which case a lower extinction would be required (Grosset, 2018, in preparation).

-In any cases, we reach a rather consistent picture where the so-called dust torus could be nothing else than the tip or an accentuation of a cuspy distribution of dust.
-The next section comes back on this hypothesis.
 If indeed the exponent we derive for the dust and stellar cusps are real, they require to be explained on some theoretical basis.
 Especially, the exponent of -4 for the stellar density appears extremely steep and predicted in none of the theoretical studies we are aware of.
-This is the reason why we explore in the next section the possible role of a segregation of the stellar population with radius, where the intrinsic H-K colour would increase when approaching the center.
+We explore in the next subsection the possible role of a segregation of the stellar population with radius, where the intrinsic H-K$_{s}$ colour would increase when approaching the center.